Nathalie Henseler

-Nathalie Henseler (born 9 December 1975, Altdorf, Switzerland) is a Swiss entrepreneur, author and politician (non-party).
+Nathalie Henseler (born 9 December 1975, Altdorf, Switzerland) is a Swiss entrepreneur, author and politician (FDP).

 Life and career

 Nathalie Henseler grew up in Goldau.
 After finishing high school at Theresianum Ingenbohl, she studied German language and literature, geography and history at the University of Zurich.

 She then worked for several years as a freelance journalist and editor at the daily newspaper Blick.
 After which, she then became self-employed as a political and strategy consultant.

-In 2006 she voluntarily took over the presidency of the unused gondola lift on the Rotenfluh.
+In 2006, she voluntarily took over the presidency of the unused Rotenfluebahn.
 10 years later, after long political processes, the new gondola lift reopened in December 2014.
 Today Nathalie Henseler is CEO and chairman of the board of the Rotenfluebahn Mythenregion AG.
 She was voted "Head of the Year 2014" in the canton of Schwyz.

-In 2022, Henseler's determination and achievement to keep the "Rotenfluebahn" alive were honoured as she was named as one of 50 Swiss women who have influence life in their region and beyond the Swiss borders.
+In 2022, Henseler's determination and achievement to keep the Rotenfluebahn alive were honoured as she was named as one of 50 Swiss women who have influence life in their region and beyond the Swiss borders.

-Henseler is married, has three children and lives in Rickenbach near Schwyz.
+Henseler is married, has three children and lives in Rickenbach, Schwyz.